Not all services are available at all locations. Please call 1-855-472-3432 Monday through Friday from 8 a.m. to 6 p.m. to find a location near you.

 DPH’s Family Planning provides high quality and confidential reproductive services to women, men, and teens.
 The following services are provided at low or no cost:

 Wondering which shots your child will need to attend day care or school?
-We'll tell you which ones are needed and make sure your child gets the required shots.
-We also provide immunizations for adults, including shots for:
+We’ll tell you which ones are needed and make sure your child gets the required shots.
+We also provide immunizations for adults; call a local health department for more information.

 Postpartum/Newborn Home Visits